mauassenco/spa-vanilla-webpack/README.md

 # spa-vanilla-webpack
-Simple SPA projeto using only Vanilla Javascript and Webpack
+Simple SPA proect without frameworks, using only Vanilla Javascript and Webpack

 How to run: